Nvelop

 Figure 3: Contracting workflow stages

-Procurement, legal, finance, and business stakeholders review contract.
-Identify issues, required changes, and approvals needed.
+Procurement, legal, finance, and business teams review the contract

-Legal team reviews terms, identifies risks, suggests changes, and ensures compliance with policies and regulations.
+Legal identifies risks, suggests changes, and ensures compliance

-Obtain required approvals based on value, risk, or policy.
-May include procurement, finance, legal, and executive approvals.
+Obtain required sign-offs based on value, risk, and policy

 Workflow Best Practices